part-avocado/prettyregex/README.md

 6. Push to branch: `git push origin feature-name`
 7. Submit a pull request

-## Roadmap
+## Next Steps

-- [ ] Interactive pattern builder web tool
 - [ ] More built-in patterns (credit cards, addresses, etc.)
 - [ ] Performance optimizations
 - [ ] Browser compatibility testing
-- [ ] Plugin system for custom patterns
+- [ ] String matching (similar to char(), but for strings)
-- [ ] Visual regex debugger
+- [ ] Publish to NPM

 ## License

 MIT License - see the [LICENSE](LICENSE) file for details

-Inspired by the need for human-readable regex patterns and built with ❤️ for developers who find regex intimidating.
+Inspired by the need for human-readable regex patterns and for developers who find regex intimidating.
-Special thanks to the regex community for pattern inspirations
+Special thanks to the regex community for creating aa pain in my ass.